 A key part of the Applied Science Strategy is using data collected through the IMRP to assess progress toward Program management objectives and Priority Hypotheses.
 The knowledge gained can then be used to guide future management actions to more effectively and efficiently benefit the species.

 Management Strategies and Actions

 The Program implements two management strategies to test hypotheses:

 This strategy uses water and other measures to rehabilitate the Platte toward a braided river (broad and shallow with exposed bare sand bars) as the underpinning for maintaining restored habitat.
 Key actions include:

 - Flow consolidation

 This strategy uses mechanical means to achieve similar habitat objectives.
 Key actions include:

 Design and Implementation

-The Program’s Adaptive Management Working Group and Executive Director’s Office are using several tools to design adaptive management experiments.
+The Program’s Adaptive Management Working Group and Executive Director’s Office use several tools to design Adaptive Management experiments.
 Special attention is being paid to experimental design to ensure Program resources are used efficiently and effectively, and that responses to Program actions can be determined in a robust and meaningful manner.
 It is important that through these experimental efforts we learn more about how to effectively manage our water and land resources for the benefit of the species and the Platte River system.